AdobeDocs/campaign-standard.en/help/rn/using/deprecated-features.md

  </thead>
  <tbody>
   <tr>
    <td> <p>Starting Campaign 21.2 release, the use of the Campaign API and interface for access and delete requests is deprecated.
-The 2-step profile deletion will not be available.
+The 2-step profile deletion is no longer available.
 Use <a href="https://developer.adobe.com/experience-platform-apis/references/privacy-service">Adobe Privacy Core Service</a>.</p></br>
    <p>See also <a href="https://experienceleague.adobe.com/docs/campaign-standard/using/getting-started/privacy/privacy-requests.html?lang=en">Managing Privacy requests</a>.</p>
   </td>
   </tr>